Annual Technical Report 2010 on Trademark Information Activities submitted by Canada (CWS/ATR/TM/2010/CA)

 Exchange of machine-readable information

-CIPO is presently providing trade-mark data to a number of licenced external database search providers.
+CIPO is presently providing trade-mark data to a number of external database search providers including weekly updates of Trade-mark data and design images.

 VIII.
 Matters concerning education and training, including technical assistance to developing countries (please indicate URLs of web pages of the Office’s website wherever appropriate)

-Trade-marks participates in the various WIPO/CIPO Executive training workshops.
+The Trade-marks Branch participates in the various WIPO/CIPO Executive training workshops.

 IX.
 Other general information related to the Office that is available on the Internet -- URLs of web pages of the Office’s website that: